mihirp161/jobhuntShinyApp/README.md

 Status
 ------
 90% done
-*htmlwidgets are giving some trouble in Shiny so will see if I can implement them in time.*
+*htmlwidgets are giving some trouble in Shiny so I'll see if I can implement them later.*

 Language
 ---------